Sandy Bay is an idyllic community on St. Vincent’s north-eastern coast and approximately 25 miles from the country’s capital Kingstown.

 Camillo said the urgent need for intervention did not allow for all the necessary studies and designs to be completed beforehand.

-Defending the interventions, Camillo explained “If we had waited for the engineers to finish engineering, and the designers to finish designing, we would have lost the bay as we know it forever.”
+Reporting on the interventions, Camillo explained “If we had waited for the engineers to finish engineering, and the designers to finish designing, we would have lost the bay as we know it forever.”

 In the government’s 2023 fiscal package, money has been allocated for the completion of detailed engineering assessments and designs at Salt Whistle Bay.